Aaron-Bopp/Obsidian-notes/SecondBrain/20 Entry/Journal.md

 The thought of idk how much pain im feeling/idk why im crying comes from [[my parents]] always discounting my crying by saying i have a fast cry trigger but I think that made me think that [[my emotions]] weren't natural and so I hid them and shut them off

-#TO/PONDER/ME Because I had so much trouble controlling [[my emotions]] as a child, I still view emotionality as weakness and there might be some misogyny there????
+#TO/PONDERED/ME (yeah you're just trans hun 10/25/2021) Because I had so much trouble controlling [[my emotions]] as a child, I still view emotionality as weakness and there might be some misogyny there????

 I isolate myself when I am sad or depressed because I am used to [[my emotions]] being invalidated.
 Did I say I don't know why I'm crying so often because if I said how I felt [[my emotions]] were invalidated or just because I actually didn't know?
 Why I am constantly searching for validation?
 What the fuck is even being validated?
 I never got an answer for why I was crying, so I just stopped crying.